-The social media has changed the way people look at life.
+Social media has changed the way people look at life.
 This is not just true in personal life but also in professional life.
 Most recruiters today conduct background checks by reviewing LinkedIn and Facebook.

 LinkedIn is one of the most widely used social networking sites among working professionals.
 From improving your professional networking to looking for new jobs, LinkedIn offers professionals with a perfect platform to perform all these activities smoothly.

 You may be tempted to hide all the flaws in your career chart, especially in your LinkedIn profile.
 Many times, your friends and near and dear ones also visit the LinkedIn profile and you may wish to maintain it clean.

 Prospective employers often make it a point to check the LinkedIn profiles of prospective candidates.
 If they find a mismatch in your employment records in previous organizations in your LinkedIn profile and resume, then it will be an embarrassing situation for you.

 You may use it to advertise your skills and knowledge.
 If you are a writer, share links to your blogs.
 If you are an SEO person, share your comments and opinions regarding changes in SEO strategies after each Google update.
-If you are an artist, speak up regarding the latest artwork.
+And If you are an artist, speak up regarding the latest artwork.

 For instance, if you joined a new firm or shifted to a new place, it may not hold any significance to your professional contacts.
 Updates are often a nuisance on LinkedIn and need to be used only on appropriate occasions.

 Yet another thing that you need to keep in mind is that you need to stay within the limits of a professional profile.
 In an attempt to make your LinkedIn profile, do not overdo the sharing as it may give you the reputation of a spammer and not a job seeker or a professional.

 You may feel great to share your pictures of trekking which you took during your summer holiday.
 However, your colleagues and potential employers may not share the same level of enthusiasm.

 You need to maintain a professional reputation on LinkedIn and this means you share images that reveal your professional side.
-Do not share images with your kids in some park as it gives you a totally different image.
+Do not share images with your kids in some park as it gives you a different image.
 It may even hamper your career prospects.

 It can be quite confusing to find out the difference between both options when you come across them on the same list or side by side.
 Though you are not doing any harm by requesting your co-workers to join LinkedIn, you need to be selective about sending invitations.

 You must see whether the profile on this professional social networking site will benefit your colleague or not.
 If he finds it a botheration, he may simply block you from all social profiles.

 This is one thing that irritates many people.
 They are likely to reject your invitation if you state that both of you are friends.
 Therefore, avoid trying to connect with unknown people with whom you have not worked with before or you don’t know personally.

 If there are people on LinkedIn who wish to add but whom you do not know personally, it would be wiser on your part to send them a message.
 Tell them why you wish to add them and they may consider adding you.
 This way, you won’t create a negative image of yourself.

 Don’t send the same message to a couple of people.
 It may happen that while you send important messages meant for your co-workers on LinkedIn, you end up sending it to someone whom you do not know personally.

 This will also prevent sharing your information with someone who is not known to you.
 In a world with rising crime rates, you must be choosy while sharing information about yourself.

 Your profile should reflect your true status as a professional.
-There is sure scope to advance a business by making pages related to your company.
+There is sure scope to advance business by making pages related to your company.

 There is a separate section on LinkedIn where you can add details such as the logo of your company and overview which is known as Company Pages.
 You can add all these details on that specific section of your profile and give it the necessary professional look that it deserves.

 Occasionally doing so is appropriate.
 As in the case of other social networking sites, sharing information you come across is a good thing to do, even if you do not create it yourself.
 However, always make it a point to credit the source from where you derived the information.

 People should do this all by themselves after knowing you and working with you.
-Coaxing someone to endorse you for some skill, he is not sure you are good at, can actually harm his and your reputation.
+Coaxing someone to endorse you for some skill, he is not sure you are good at, can harm his and your reputation.
 Unlike other social networking sites, this site means business and you need to maintain that attitude.